About the Collection

 The collection is available for viewing in the Film and Video Collection audiovisual carrels by users with University of Delaware ID cards, UD English Language Institute students, Delaware State University ID cards, Delaware Technical and Community College ID cards, or University of Delaware Library Public Borrower Cards.
 For information about checking media materials out of the Library, please see Circulation and Scheduling Policies.

 The Film and Video Collection includes videotapes, DVDs (including Blu-Ray), video games, and 16mm films which span a wide range of disciplines.
-Film and Video is a closed-stacks collection, which means media materials are not in a publicly accessible area and must be browsed using DELCAT Discovery.
-Once you have identified titles of interest, Film and Video staff will retrieve the items for you.
+It is a closed-stacks collection, which means media materials are not in a publicly accessible area and must be browsed using DELCAT Discovery.
+Once you have identified titles of interest, staff will retrieve the items for you.
 Some items (VHS and 16mm film) are housed in the Library Annex, an on-campus off-site storage facility.
 These items may be requested via the Library Annex Request form, and will be delivered to the Film and Video Collection within one business day.
 The requester will be contacted upon its arrival.

 The Film and Video Collection maintains equipment on site which can play all media formats contained in its collection.
 Please see Audiovisual Carrels below for more information on these formats.
 Also see Viewing Room & Research Room for information on the Film and Video Collection Viewing Room, which can be scheduled for class use.